-NFCC recognise that regulation and standards relating to CO safety are not always clear, consistent, and supportive of improved CO safety.
+The NFCC recognises that regulation and standards relating to CO safety are not always clear, consistent and supportive of improved CO safety.

 Some FRSs provide CO alarms as well as smoke, and heat alarms during home fire safety checks/visits.
-NFCC supports FRSs who install CO alarms as part of its person-centered framework approach to a holistic home safety solution.
+The NFCC supports FRSs who install CO alarms as part of a holistic home safety solution.

-NFCC will:
+The NFCC will:

-- Encourage FRSs to consider CO safety and advice as part of its Person-Centered Framework principles. - Promote consistent CO safety messages to the public and partners that takes account of the level of risk and promotes safety. - Promote the fitting of CO alarms in all rooms with fuel burning appliances (whether solid, liquid or gas fuel) in all property types. - Assist with the national collection of CO incident data by encouraging FRSs to ensure staff are trained and equipped to identify and collect CO data; and to share data on the CO incidents they attend including (where possible): - o information on where CO alarms were fitted - information on their effectiveness in raising the alarm - categories of CO incident information according whether they were a false alarm, CO incident no injury, CO incident injury, CO incident fatal - record the source of the CO and any potential exposure levels, to aid health partners and research organisations more easily identify CO exposure. - Work with the fire industry, interested parties and suppliers such as the All-Party Parliamentary Carbon Monoxide Group (APPCOG), Co Research Trust, Gas Safety Register, National Association of Chimney Sweeps and the Council of Gas Detection and Environmental Monitoring (CoGDEM) to:
+- Promote consistent CO safety messages to the public and partners that takes account of the level of risk and promotes safety whilst aiding health partners to more easily identify CO exposure. - Promote the fitting of CO alarms in all rooms with fuel burning appliances (whether solid, liquid or gas fuel) in all property types - Assist with the national collection of CO incident data by encouraging FRSs to collect and share data on the CO incidents they attend including (where possible): - o information on where CO alarms were fitted - o information on their effectiveness in raising the alarm - Categories of CO incident information according whether they were a false alarm, CO incident no injury, CO incident injury, CO incident fatal. - Record the source of the CO and cause - Work with the fire industry, partners and suppliers such as the Gas Safety Trust (GST), Gas Safety Register, National Association of Chimney Sweeps and the Council of Gas Detection and Environmental Monitoring (CoGDEM) to: - promote the inclusion of CO alarms in home safety systems, integration with other alarms types, reduce costs, and increase connectivity between systems/devices.